 The information and insights provided to you in this report are sourced from information that you have provided through your Farm Dairy Records, together with milk quality and production data that we hold and third party industry research.
 While the information and insights provided may identify risks and opportunities, such information is general information only and is not in the nature of advice.
 Any modeled financial costs or savings are estimated projections only, and provided in New Zealand dollars based on values current at the time this report was prepared (\$7.80/kgMS).
-We make no representations or warranties (whether express or implied) as to whether information and for the actions or decisions you take in reliance on the information of the information and for the actions or decisions you take in reliance on the information or data generated.
+We make no representations or warranties (whether express or implied) as to whether information or data provided in this report is accurate, reliable or complete.
+You are solely responsible for your own assessment and evaluation of the information and for the actions or decisions you take in reliance on the information or data generated.
 Accordingly, Fonterra shall not be liable for any loss arising from any actions or decisions taken by you in reliance on the information contained in this report.